rjdean123/rjdean123.github.io/projects/index.md

 ---
 layout: project
-title: All Projects (work-in-progress, need to add rest of projects)
+title: All Projects (work-in-progress, need to add)
 excerpt: "A List of Projects"
 ---